aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_obs.rst

 6.3 Skydip/OOF
 --------------

-You can possibly skip OOFing at the beginning of this second project.
+You need a skydip at the beginning of this project, but you can possibly skip OOFing at the beginning of this second project.
 You can ask the previous observer when they last did an OOF and what the progression of the beam was.

 - If you need to re-OOF
     - make sure that ``calSeq=True`` to get a skydip